SerLinkzero/copy_pass_settings/README.md

 A new panel named `Copy Pass Settings` is added to the View Layer Properties.
 The UI should be quite self-explanatory.

-Don't forget to update the view layer list before running.
+Don’t forget to update the view layer list before running.

+## Installation

+Download  [copy_pass_settings_v0.0.1.zip](https://github.com/SerLinkzero/copy_pass_settings/releases/latest) and install from Blender’s Preferences.